SpikeInterface/spikeextractors/README.md

 https://github.com/colehurwitz31/spikeinterface.git
 ```

-SpikeInterface allows the user to extract data from either raw or processed extracellular data with an InputExtractor or OutputExtractor, respectively.
+SpikeInterface allows the user to extract data from either raw or processed extracellular datasets with an InputExtractor or OutputExtractor, respectively.

 **InputExtrator**